Sunday, June 30, 2019

 Today and in the years to come, the Parish will continue to accommodate and serve the ever-growing faithful community beyond our generation.

-We will preserve this spiritual sanctuary so the next generations can witness its glory and miraculous powers to live in their hearts forever.
+We will preserve this spiritual sanctuary so that future generations can witness its glory and miraculous powers and live in their hearts forever.

 © 2019 Del Cusay